mikolajhojda/30-seconds-of-julia/snippets/fibonacci.md

 title: fibonacci
 tags: array,beginner
 ---
+(Non-recursive)

 Generates an array, containing the Fibonacci sequence, up until the nth term.

-Starting with 0 and 1, use `append!` to add the sum of the last two numbers of the array to the end of the array, until the length of the array reaches n.
+Starting with 0 and 1, use `append!` to add the sum of the last two numbers of the array to the end of the sequence, until the length of the array reaches n.
 If n is less or equal to 0, return an array containing 0.

 ```jl
 function fibonacci(x)